renato-favarin/health_insurance_cross_sell_prediction/README.md

 # 4. Top 3 Data insights

-**The older the car, the more interest its owner have in acquiring vehicle insurance**
+### 1) The older the car, the more interest its owner have in acquiring vehicle insurance

 |Vehicle age|Interested in vehicle insurance|Not interested in vehicle insurance|
 |----------------|----------------|-------------|